zuozhenggh/learning-library/security-library/iam-upgrade/introduction/introduction.md

 ### Objectives

 In this lab, you will:
-* Initialize the IAM 11.1.2.3 baseline environment
+* Initialize the Oracle IAM 11.1.2.3 baseline environment
-* Upgrade the IAM 11.1.2.3 environment to 12.2.1.4
+* Upgrade the Oracle IAM 11.1.2.3 environment to 12.2.1.4

 ### Prerequisites

 * An Oracle Free Tier, Always Free, Paid or LiveLabs Cloud Account
-* Knowledge of Oracle IAM 11g
+* Knowledge of Oracle IAM 11.1.2.3

 ## Learn More